 Walden has prepared a Final Certification Report to document the lagoon closure activities performed at a mid-Atlantic paper mill.
-From 1937 to 1992, the paper mill discharged wastewater with a high total dissolved solids content into an unlined surfacelagoon_1 impoundment covering approximately 250 acres.
-Under an Order from USEPA and the State, the mill was required to close this lagoon in accordance with applicable residual waste management regulations.
-A wastewater treatment plant was constructed on-site in 1992, at which time wastewater discharge to the lagoon ceased permanently.
-The lagoon sludge was determined
+From 1937 to 1992, the paper mill discharged wastewater with a high total dissolved solids content into an unlined surface

 The Residual Solid Waste Closure Plan for the lagoon was prepared by Walden’s senior

-• Applying synthetic soil cover and seeding to promote re-vegetationlagoon_5
+- Applying synthetic soil cover and seeding to promote re-vegetation

 In addition, thriving wetlands and wildlife habitats were developed at the site during closure activities in cooperation with the U.S. Fish and Wildlife Service.
 The closed residual solid waste landfill continues to be managed through post-closure groundwater monitoring, site revegetation as needed, inspections and maintenance.